JAremko/alpine-vim/README.md

   - It's generally good idea to remap `Caps Lock` to the `Esc` key on your system.
   - To see fancy arrows you need `PowerlineFonts` http://goo.gl/gBeVbk on your machine([instruction](https://github.com/JAremko/alpine-vim/blob/master/powerline.md)).
 But if you don't need them remove `let g:airline_powerline_fonts = 1` from the [.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)
 ![With and without](http://i.imgur.com/yRWBFgn.jpg)
-  - **I managed to strip down the image from around 300MB to almost 100MB.
-Hopefully without breaking things.
-Leave a comment if you found a bug or if you have a suggestion.**
+  - **Leave a comment if you found a bug or if you have a suggestion.**